SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

 3. If you have to wait for an authorization, you have the following options:

     * Click **Save and close** to continue the configuration late.
-The page text will be updated to indicate that authorization is pending.
+The page text is updated to indicate that authorization is pending.

     * Click **Check status again** to see if the Microsoft 365 Global Administrator has authorized the app.